ChingHongFung/A-Star-Path-Finding/README.md

 ##### Changing the heuristic optimising direction
 ![portal_h_optimiser](https://user-images.githubusercontent.com/91271318/137506538-f74c9b0d-6b58-4fa7-8447-7a9e523cfdfb.png)

 This code varies the method the heuristic function optimises through.
-Instead of optimising by looking at the h_score with the end node in every iteration, it loks at the lower h_score that leads the search closer to portals that could potentially speed up the entire computation.
-Notive in Video 5 that the search runs in two spikey directions towards the two pink portals in the beginning, once these portals are found, the path would have access to neighbors near the bottom edge allowing the shortest path to be found much quicker.
+Instead of optimising by looking at the h_score with the end node in every iteration, it looks at the lower h_score that leads the search closer to portals that could potentially speed up the entire computation.
+Notice in Video 5 that the search runs in two spikey directions towards the two pink portals in the beginning, once these portals are found, the path would have access to neighbors near the bottom edge allowing the shortest path to be found much quicker.

 Video 5: Multiple portals of same type